 This FanDuel review is meant to give you an inside look at one of the most successful daily fantasy and Sportsbook sites in US history.
-I will provide the information you need to find the best daily fantasy website.
-It is one of the two giants in the daily fantasy sports industry.
+I will provide the information you need to determine if this is the right site for you.
+FanDuel is one of the two giants in the daily fantasy sports industry.
 FanDuel has millions of paid users and some of the largest contests in one day fantasy sports.
-FanDuel will pay out over $2 Billion in 2015!
+FD will pay out over $1 Billion in 2020!
 What so many users and insanely large prize pools, there is ample availability of huge fields for guaranteed prize pool (GPP) contests and monster prize pools.
 Daily fantasy gamers like yourself can find the perfect contest that fits your requirements.
-The partnership they announced with the NBA in November should help with continued growth to the number of users gaming on FanDuel.
+Not to mention, our exclusive FanDuel promo code that gives new users Bet $5 Get $200 in Bonus Bets bonus on FanDuel Sportsbook.

-FanDuel offers daily fantasy games for the NFL, MLB, NBA, NHL, NCAA basketball and football.
+The site offers daily fantasy games for the NFL, MLB, NBA, NHL, NCAA basketball and football.
 The contest types include head-to-head games, leagues, 50/50s and tournaments.
-During the first 6 weeks of this NFL season, FanDuel has offered a $2 million first place prize and $10 million total prize pool in one Fantasy Football Championship weekend.
+During the first 6 weeks of the past NFL season, FD offered a $2 million first place prize and $10 million total prize pool in one Fantasy Football Championship weekend.
 Large prize pools aren't limited to the NFL, either.
-FanDuel is offering a $1 million prize pool in multiple NBA contests this year, too, and their Daily Fantasy Baseball Championship will pay $1 million to the winner.
+FD ffered a $1 million prize pool in multiple NBA contests this year, too, and their Daily Fantasy Baseball Championship will pay $1 million to the winner.

 FanDuel has achieved impressive press coverage with accolades pouring in from the likes of Fox Sports, NY Times, SI, Yahoo!
 Sports and WSJ.
 While NFL fantasy football is their largest draw, FD also offers games in every major sport including basketball, baseball and hockey.
 With the launch of their iPhone and android app, playing from any mobile device is a breeze.
 Playing on FanDuel.com is legal in the US and Canada only.
 FD also offers a 100% money back guarantee on your first $5 or $10 game.